 In the final scene, Charles calls Carrie his "best girl."
 He also used the same words to describe young Laura in Season 1's "The Love of Johnny Johnson."

 Close to the end, there is a scene in which the whisky still is about to explode.
 They all make a run for it and it blows convincingly and in the right place... followed by a secondary explosion on the other side that obliterates the whole building.
 What would cause this?
 It was after all a bunk house and only a few mats were on the floor for the men!

-Goof: At the end, when Carrie tells Pa, he has to go with her and she can't say where, Charles takes he hand and goes off in a new direction from the direction he just came from along the road.
+Goof: At the end, when Carrie tells Pa he has to go with her and she can't say there, Charles takes her hand and goes off in a different direction from the direction he just came from along the road.
 How did he know which way to go?
-It was off the road and Carrie said she couldn't tell him!
-Hmmmm.
-A goof indeed, but minor, for only those Really looking out for such things will notice and care.
+It was off the road and Carrie said she couldn't tell him!.

 Lindsay Greenbush and Sidney Greenbush are shown playing each other's characters, Carrie and Alissa, throughout the course of this episode.
 You can tell because their smiles are different.
 Also Jack, the Ingalls' dog, shown in the scene where Carrie visits heaven, looks nothing like the original Jack.